Project-MONAI/tutorials/experiment_management/bundle_integrate_mlflow.md

     }
 ],
 ```
-After adding mlflow handler to this bundle, handler list should look like:
+After adding mlflow handler to this bundle, handler list should look like below.
+A MLFlowHandler was added to the end of handler list with a specified experiment name and output transform to get loss scalar.
 ```
 "handlers": [
     {